Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   - Attractive, minimalistic design with visuals and information presented clearly and concisely.
   - Easily readable fonts and simple navigation throughout the site.
+  - A custom 404 page if the user is directed to a non-existent page.

 - **Option for the user to reach out**